FAQ - macOS

 Since MasterFile is not a completely native Mac application, although it looks and functions almost exactly like one, you will need a few (free) helper applications.
 We cover all those, and some optional Windows applications too, in this article.
 Please read it before starting out.

-To use MasterFile's Grab & Go reporting, its Client Intake forms, and for Evidence Cruncher to convert Office files, you need Microsoft Office.
-The only supported version for macOS users is Office 2010, Windows version.
-If your Crossover MasterFile bottle did not come preloaded with Office 2010, you must request the correct Microsoft Office 2010 standalone installer from us and follow our instructions to install.
-Activation can then proceed via an Office 2010 serial number or possibly via activation through your Office 365 subscription.
+Grab & Go reports, Client Intake forms, and converting Office files with the Evidence Cruncher requires the Windows version of Office 2010.
+This is the only supported version in our Crossover emulator.
+Office is not pre-loaded by default.
+You can request the correct Microsoft Office 2010 standalone installer from us and follow our instructions to install; however, you will need an Office 2010 serial number to activate it, or may be able to do so via your Office 365 subscription.

 If you use MasterFile on your own, you do not have to change any of the settings below.
-But if you are connecting to MasterFile Hosted Services or your on-premise MasterFile Domino server or are downloading email via IMAP for example, then you must enable Internet access within Notes.
+But if you are connecting to MasterFile Cloud or your on-premise MasterFile Domino server or are downloading email via IMAP for example, then you must enable Internet access within Notes.

 Click on File > Preferences.

 - And then click on Ports and New.